 This is probably tip #1, after following your fun.

 Writer’s block is the only concept that stops you from being a prolific blogger.

 Love and fun expands in your being – and fear dissolves – when you manage your energy through both morning rituals and regular energy checks throughout the day.

 My current ritual:

-- read one line from A Course in Miracle
+- read one lesson from A Course in Miracles

-I also run 10 miles every 2-3 days, take hourly breaks to check my energy and get about 8 hours of sleep nightly, with some light napping tossed in.
+I also jog or walk 10 miles every 2-3 days, take hourly breaks to check my energy and get about 8 hours of sleep nightly, with some light napping tossed in.

 Manage your energy.
 Dissolve writer’s block.
 Become prolific.

 Managing your energy challenges you.
 I cannot lie; raising my vibe through my daily energy management routine feels highly uncomfortable in moments.
 As I sweat it out here in tropical, steamy Panama, engaging in any form of yoga or jogging results in a roaring rapid level of sweating, within minutes.
 Every single upside of managing my energy seems worth temporary discomfort.